agdal1125/FCN_demo/README.md

 models/slim 패스 설정

 ## Usage
+`
 $ condea create -n YOUR_ENV_NAME
 $ source activate YOUR_ENV_NAME
 $ cd YOUR_WORKING_DIR/FCN_demo/

+# To Test segmentation of your image data, place the test data in  "~/FCN_demo/data/" directory

+$ python3 test.py

+# You can find the prediction of your image data in  "~/FCN_demo/tf_image_segmentation/generated/"
+`

 ### Server Usage (*For Crevasse Only*)